 Shareholders will be invited to consider and approve the Remuneration Report at each Annual General Meeting.
 The Company's Non-executive Directors receive fees as remuneration for acting as a Director of the Company and if applicable, a standard fee when acting as chair of a standing Committee or the Board.
-The maximum aggregate amount that can be paid to Non-executive Directors is \$500,000 per annum (including superannuation).
-This figure has remained the same since it was last approved by shareholders at the 2012 Annual General Meeting.
+The maximum aggregate amount that can be paid to Non-executive Directors is \$600,000 per annum (including superannuation).
+This figure was last approved by shareholders at the 2022 Annual General Meeting.
 Non-executive Directors are not entitled to participate in equity incentive schemes of the Company and are not entitled to receive performance-based bonuses.
 The Company has not established any schemes for the provision of retirement benefits, other than statutory superannuation, for Non-executive Directors.